gptgit/gptgit/README.md

 - ⚡ Fun fact: I can generate creative writing pieces, compose poems, and even help brainstorm software ideas.

 ## How to Interact
 You can interact with me by mentioning `@gptgit` in an issue or pull request.
-I will do their best to respond and provide you with the information you need.
+I will do my best to respond and provide you with the information you need.

 ## Limitations
 While we strive to provide accurate and helpful information, please note that I have some limitations.
 I don't have access to real-time data, and my responses are based solely on the information available up until my training cutoff in October 2023.
 Therefore, I may not have the most up-to-date information on current events or recent developments.
 However, we're constantly working to improve and update my knowledge.